|

 During WWII also the through line to Cairo was completed and once again the timetable conference asked for an extension of the express to Cairo.
 The link through the Lebanon however was reserved for the British army and in 1948 the Middle East decided for war, not peace.

 In Iraq a line Basrah-Kuwait was envisioned and a link with the Trans-Iranian railway became a project.
 This mountainous route had served during World War II for supplying the Soviet Union via the Gulf and the Caspian Sea.
 In the East in 1918 India's NWR reached Zahedan in Iran, but there was no connection further westward.
 The Orient-Express from Europe to India remained a fiction.
-And also the Soviet's dream of an own network in Afghanistan and possibly to the Indian Ocean did not become true.
+And also the Soviet's dream of an own network in Afghanistan and possibly to the Indian Ocean could not be realized.

 Mavi Tren Istanbul - Ankara, an accelerated daylight express, Alsthom class DE24, near Cevicli 1983 (WS)